hydroper-jet/lang/spec/1.0/source/src/metadata/plain-metadata.md

 The `File` value of a file entry may be in one of the forms:

 * `File("path/to/file")`
-* `File(outputDirectory, "path/to/file")` — Resolves file from the output directory of the JetPM build process.
+* `File(outputDirectory, "path/to/file")` — Resolves file from the output directory of the JWPM build process.